leonsoft-kras/DbSync/README.md

 You need:
 - Qt 5 (v.5.11 and higher)
-- Compiler: MinGW, GCC, Microsoft Visual C++
+- compiler: MinGW, GCC, Microsoft Visual C++
 - libraries for working with the database: oracle, postgresql